Battle of the Admin Box: Background

 This offensive had failed disastrously.
 Because the British Indian Army was being massively expanded, most of the Indian (and British) units committed to the attack lacked training and experience.
 Exhausted units were left in the front line, and their morale declined.
 Allied tactics and equipment were not suited to the jungle-covered hills, and Japanese units repeatedly achieved surprise by crossing rivers and hills which the Allies had dismissed as impassable.
-Finally, the Allied command structure was inefficient, with a single overworked division headquarters trying to control a large number of sub-units and also a large line-of-communications area.
+Finally, the Allied command structure was inefficient, with an overworked division headquarters trying to control a large number of sub-units and also a large line-of-communications area.
 During the following months, the Allies reorganised, engaged in extensive jungle training, and prepared for a renewed effort in 1944.
-Under the British Fourteenth Army, the offensive was to be launched by Indian XV Corps, commanded by Lieutenant General Philip Christison.
+Under the Fourteenth Army, the offensive was to be launched by XV Corps (Lieutenant General Philip Christison).

 Second Allied offensive

 The Mayu Peninsula consisted of a coastal plain, indented by several chaungs (tidal creeks), and separated from the fertile valley of the Kalapanzin River by the jungle-covered Mayu Range of hills.
-The 5th Indian Infantry Division, which had already experienced heavy fighting in East Africa and the North African Western Desert and was commanded by Major-General Harold Rawdon Briggs, attacked down the coastal plain.
-The well-trained 7th Indian Infantry Division under Major-General Frank Messervy attacked down the Kalapanzin Valley.
-The British 81st (West Africa) Division was advancing further east down the Kaladan River valley, but would not directly affect the battle.
-Two other divisions, the British 36th Infantry Division in Calcutta and 26th Indian Infantry Division at Chittagong, were in reserve.
+The 5th Indian Infantry Division (Major-General Harold Briggs), which had fought in East Africa and the Western Desert, attacked down the coastal plain.
+The well-trained 7th Indian Infantry Division (Major-General Frank Messervy) attacked down the Kalapanzin Valley.
+The 81st (West Africa) Division was advancing further east down the Kaladan River valley but would not directly affect the battle.
+The 36th Infantry Division in Calcutta and 26th Indian Infantry Division at Chittagong, were in reserve.

 The advance began cautiously at first, but steadily gained momentum.
-On 9 January 1944, 5th Indian Division captured the small port of Maungdaw.
-While they reduced Japanese positions south of the port (the village of Razabil and a hill known from its shape as the Tortoise), the Corps prepared to take the next major objective.
+On 9 January 1944, 5th Indian Infantry Division captured the small port of Maungdaw.
+While they reduced Japanese positions south of the port (the village of Razabil and a hill known from its shape as the "Tortoise"), the corps prepared to take the next major objective.
 This was part of the Mayu Range where two disused railway tunnels provided a route through the hills linking Maungdaw to the towns of Buthidaung and Letwedet in the Kalapanzin Valley.
-To reposition troops and resources for this attack, the engineers of the 7th Indian Division improved a narrow track, known as the Ngakyedauk Pass, across the hills, while a large administration area, later to be known as the "Admin Box" was established at Sinzweya, near the eastern end of the pass.
+To reposition troops and resources for this attack, the engineers of the 7th Indian Division improved a narrow track, known as the Ngakyedauk Pass ("Okeydoke Pass"), across the hills, while a large administration area, later to be known as the Admin Box was established at Sinzweya, near the eastern end of the pass.